craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	- > A beautiful fist sized ruby cut precisely into a geometric heart.
 Upon close inspection, a dim orange glow can be seen to flicker at the center of the gem.
 	- Currently possessed by [[Amashod]]

-- Bag of Planes
+- Tubric's Bag of Rooms
 	- > This simple leather purse contains many dozens of door-handles, each of which open into a demi-plane of rooms of particular use;
 	- *The rules of navigation for this space is restrictive.
 One must enter and exit each room individually, during which time, the Bag becomes on the user's person during use.*
 		- Greenhouse;
-			- Foodstuffs
+			- Currently, there are multiple foodstuff growing here, including Potatoes and Carrots.
-			- Currently there are multiple alchemically potent plants growing here:
+			- Currently, there are multiple alchemically potent plants growing here:
 				- Witchweed (3x)
 				- Polypore (1x Y, 1x R, 1x B)
 				- Aloe Vera (1x)